microsoft/WindowsProtocolTestSuites/TestSuites/RDP/docs/MS-RDPEUDP_ClientTestDesignSpecification.md

 The Remote Desktop Protocol: UDP Transport Extension Protocol has been designed to improve the performance of the network connectivity compared to a corresponding RDP-TCP connection, especially on wide area networks (WANs) or wireless networks.
 It has the following two primary goals:

-* Gain a higher network share while reducing the variation in packet transit delays.
+* Gain a higher network share while reducing the variation in packet transit delays.

-* Share network resources with other users.
+* Share network resources with other users.

 To achieve these goals, the protocol has two modes of operation.
 The first mode is a reliable mode where data is transferred reliably through persistent retransmits.
 The second mode is an unreliable mode, where no guarantees are made about reliability and the timeliness of data is preserved by avoiding retransmits.
 In addition, the Remote Desktop Protocol: UDP Transport Extension Protocol includes a forward error correction (FEC) logic that can be used to recover from random packet losses.